DEBORAH HALL, PH.D.

 I am interested in how social and group identities shape people’s thoughts, emotions, and behavior.
 At ASU, I work closely with students on research that sheds light on the multi-faceted nature of social and group identities.
 A unifying theme across my core research areas is that a more nuanced understanding of the social and group bases of identity can pave the way for positive change.

-At ASU, I teach introductory psychology (PSY 101), social psychology (PSY 350), a graduate quantitative methods course that focuses on regression-based techniques (PSY 516), and a graduate seminar on intergroup relations (PSY 598), in addition to supervised research and thesis courses.
-My office is located in FAB S41B on the ASU West Campus.
+At ASU, I teach introductory psychology (PSY 101), social psychology (PSY 350), a graduate quantitative methods course that focuses on regression-based techniques (PSY 516), and graduate seminars on intergroup relations and consumer behavior, in addition to supervised research and thesis courses.
+My office is located in FAB S141B on the ASU West Campus.
 The Identity & Social Relations Lab is housed in FAB B15, Rooms A - C.

 I am also the Faculty Director of the New College Statistics and Methods (SAM) Lab--a lab devoted to assisting students in statistics and research methods courses with assignments, research projects, and statistics consulting.
 The lab's resources include computing stations with a range of quantitative and qualitative research software (e.g., SPSS, SAS, Stata, nVivo, EQS, MPlus, LISREL, EQS, R) and a team of graduate-level consultants who staff the lab and assist students in person, over the phone, and though online tutoring/consulting sessions.